 In times of virtual machines and programs being available cross-platform, I wanted to find out which OS delivers the best performance.
 The results were quite surprising!

 I did the same thing I did in my last post: I used different builds of Embedded Studio to compile a large project.
 The compiler used in this case is GCC.
-Instead of just benchmarking the 2 Windows builds, I now included Linux and Mac.
+Instead of just benchmarking the two Windows builds, I now included Linux and Mac.

 For the first test I booted up the Linux distribution, a Ubuntu 16.04 64-bit, I installed as a second OS on my computer, and re-compiled the project.
 As this is the same machine I used to benchmark the Windows builds, I expected similar results as with Windows 7 64-bit.
 Much to my surprise, it turned out Linux is considerably faster!

 Using Linux saves a lot of time when building.
-In this case it is amazing 70% faster than the Windows 64-bit build.
+In this case it is amazing 70 % faster than the Windows 64-bit build.
 It took only 1:09 instead of 1:57.

 Since I am one of those Windows users, I wanted to find out if this performance gain can also be achieved using Linux in a virtual machine.